 Though it may seem a bit odd to make creamy desserts out of soybean curd, tofu is an ideal substitute for dairy products when looking for a vegan alternative.
 The tofu takes the place of eggs and dairy, such as butter, cream cheese, and heavy cream, and is the perfect vehicle for bringing all of the other flavors together.
 When making desserts including tofu, most recipes will call for silken tofu rather than firm or extra-firm tofu; the texture makes a big difference, so be sure you're using the right kind.
 You can feel good about enjoying these tofu-based treats as most of them are lower in fat than other desserts, much lower in cholesterol, and they provide a bit of protein, too.

 Many of these recipes call for store-bought pie crusts.
-The brand Mrs. Smith pie crusts are vegan, or you can find vegan crusts at markets such as Whole Foods.
+The brand Mrs. Smith's pie crusts are vegan, or you can find vegan crusts at quality markets.
 If you prefer, you can make your own vegan pie crust.

 01 of 15